It’s Not Just Black and White: An African-American Woman’s Adventures in Denmark

 That my difference was, and always will be, my greatest strength.

-Being a minority abroad is not only a learning and growing experience for yourself, but for ever single person you come in contact with along your travels.
+Being a minority abroad is not only a learning and growing experience for yourself, but for every single person you come in contact with along your travels.

 Like the title reads, it’s not just black and white; it’s not simply being a black woman living in a predominately white country, and it’s not only my perception of myself or the perceptions of others about me.
 It’s not just the color of my skin or the language I speak that sets me apart in this space; it is a beautifully eclectic combination of all of those things, swirling around in a gorgeously intricate cauldron of experience.